Outlaws of the Marsh (TV series)

-Outlaws of the Marsh is a Chinese television series adapted from Shi Nai'an's classical 14th century novel Water Margin.
+Outlaws of the Marsh is a Chinese television series adapted from the 14th-century classical novel Water Margin by Shi Nai'an.
 It was first broadcast on Shandong TV in China in 1983, and was not completed until 1986.
-The series was one of the earliest television dramas with an ancient China setting to be produced in mainland China.
-It was divided into different parts, each focusing on the story line of a certain character.
+The series was one of the earliest television dramas with an ancient Chinese setting to be produced in mainland China.
+It was divided into different parts, each focusing on the story arc of a certain character.
 Widely regarded as a classic in mainland China, the series won a Golden Eagle Award.